SAP-samples/teched2023-DA271/exercises/ex1/README.md

 ![](media/e15014576b679911cbd8c14ff31bdd95.png)

-## Add More Complex Measures & Variables
+## Add Complex Measures
+Much more complex measures can be defined via Analytic Model functionalities like count distinct, constant selection or exception aggregation.
+All measures can also be stacked, resulting in potentially complex chains of calculations that modellers can consciously design.

-Showcase features count distinct & constant selection
+For the case at hand let's use count distinct & constant selection features to compute
+*   Share of overall sales
+*   Avg sales by customer
+This fixes their formular, but final results always depend on current drill-down & filter set by the analytics user.

+User Steps

--   Add **Restricted Measure** Gross Sales All Countries (Gross_Sales_All_Countries) based on measure GROSSAMOUNT and with an empty expression
+-   Add **Restricted Measure** Gross Sales All Countries (Gross_Sales_All_Countries) based on measure GROSSAMOUNT and with an empty expression (i.e. no restriction)
--   Activate **Constant Selection** on dimension COUNTRY (ADDRESSID)
+-   Still within the same measure, activate **Constant Selection** on dimension COUNTRY (ADDRESSID)

 ![](media/11c3eb6f2f67d1407ef5e3054619dab6.png)

--   Note that **Constant Selection** ensures that a given dimension is taken out of drill-down EVEN if it is a part of drill-down.
-This is important to compute reference figures (in this case, all countries).
-We could also have used a variable and used it in the restriction expression to make the list of reference countries configurable.
+:information_source: **Constant Selection** ensures that for the measure at hand, a given dimension is taken out of drill-down or dynamic filter EVEN if it is a part of drill-down.
+This is important to compute reference figures (in this case, all countries) that can then be used as reference figure for display or subsequent calculations (like share of sales)

+Additionally, we could also have used a variable and used it in the restriction expression to make the list of reference countries configurable

+Next, we use the measure for subsequent calculations:
--   Add calculated measure Share of All Countries Sales (Share_Of_All_Countries_Sales) with expression GROSS_AMOUNT / ALL_COUNTRIES_GROSSAMOUNT
+-   Add calculated measure **Share of All Countries Sales** (Share_Of_All_Countries_Sales) with expression GROSS_AMOUNT / ALL_COUNTRIES_GROSSAMOUNT

 ![](media/e5b0c55ccf6a67f7c29fba9768f30f5c.png)

+We are also interested in the average spend per customer.
+To that end, we count indiviual customers in the current drill-down and use that to compute their average spend amount.

 -   Add **Count Distinct Measure** Customer Count (CUSTOMER_COUNT) based on **Dimension** PARTNERID (SALESORDERID)